 Read our full review of the Unior Tools Pro Home Kit

-Feedback Sports Team Edition Tool Kit
+3. Feedback Sports Team Edition Tool Kit

-Classy tool kit that’s ideal for mobile mechanics
+Best for mobile mechanics

 Weight: 3.43kg | 19 tools | Size: 330 x 270 x 57mm | Rating: 9/10

 With its fold-out soft binder case, the Feedback Sports Team Edition Tool Kit resembles the kind of set-up a pro team mechanic would use at a race.
 Once folded out it can be strapped to a workstand (such as the Feedback Sports Recreational), keeping all the tools neatly to hand.
 This is a high quality kit that any tool fetishist would drool over.
 Details like the dual sided pick make it stand out from the crowd – perfect for opening up the ends of gear housing and removing seals from cartridge bearings.
-There’s also a superb little valve core remover and the long, sturdy tyre levers are the best on test.
+There’s also a superb little valve core remover and the long, sturdy tyre levers are excellent.
 All the tools have either a comfortable, rubberised grip or a beautiful polished chrome finish with rounded edges that make using them a joy.

 Read our full review of the Feedback Sports Team Edition Tool Kit